-HoloTouch technology and its sophisticated refinements were already the subject of Australia Patent 2004258513, Canada Patents 2,160,245 and 2,530,987, Japan Patents 4130957 and 4741488, US Patents 6,377,238 and 7,054,045 as well as UK Patent 2292711.
-An additional patent application is pending in the European Union.
-The company’s intellectual property is now fully protected in major commercial markets.
+HoloTouch® technology and its sophisticated refinements are subject of Australia Patent 2004258513, Canada Patents 2,160,245 and 2,530,987, Japan Patents 4130957, 4741488 and 5113922, US Patents 6,377,238 and 7,054,045 as well as UK Patent 2292711.
+An additional patent application is pending in the European Union offering potential coverage in 28 EU member states.
+HoloTouch is also a registered trademark in the United States.
+The company’s intellectual property is fully protected in major commercial markets.

 HoloTouch, Inc. is a Delaware, veteran-owned corporation with offices in Stamford, Connecticut.